WilliamWFLee/secret-hitler-bot/README.rst

 Credits & License
 -----------------

-Secret Hitler was created by Mike Boxleiter, Tommy Maranges, Max Temkin, and Mac Schubert.
+The original Secret Hitler was created by Mike Boxleiter, Tommy Maranges, Max Temkin, and Mac Schubert.

-Secret Hitler is licensed under a `Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License`_.
+This adaptation of the game for Discord, like the original card game, is licensed under a `Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License`_.

 .. image:: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
     :alt: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 License